DEFRA/ffc-pay-core/resources/testing/documents/data-recovery/README.md

 ```

 This compares your CSV against the hosted `invoiceLines`, `completedPaymentRequests`, and `schedule` tables.
 It stores the results in a local `manualVerificationQueue` table and prints a summary.

+> If the local database is not running, this script starts it automatically by calling `create-local-db.js` first.

 ### 4. Pull the matched rows into your local database